MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-fr-get-started.md

 [!include [banner](../includes/banner.md)]

 This article provides information that will help you get started with Electronic invoicing for France.
-It guides you through the configuration steps that are country-dependent in Regulatory Configuration Service (RCS).
+It guides you through the configuration steps that are country-dependent in Regulatory Configuration Service (RCS) and in Microsoft Dynamics 365 Finance or Dynamics 365 Supply Chain Management.
 These steps complement the steps that are described in [Get started with the Electronic invoicing add-on](e-invoicing-get-started.md).

 ## Country-specific configuration for French Chorus Pro submission (FR) Electronic invoicing feature